 COMM 368 – Critical Ethnography in Communication – This course teaches principles of participant-observation research as a critical practice to produce a 'thick description' of meanings, values, hierarchies of interests, power structures and ideals of a particular cultural group or community.

-COMM 370 – Special Topics in AD/PR – These classes are advanced courses in specialized AD/PR areas.
+COMM 370 – Special Topics in Advertising & Public Relations – These classes are advanced courses in specialized AD/PR areas.

 COMM 371 – Communication Studies Special Topics – These courses offer in-depth reading, research, and discussion in specialized areas dealing with current social issues and communication practices.